LAMiNATE Talks

 February 3: Sabine Gosselke Berthelsen, Lund University, Centre for Languages and Literature — How do L1 and L2 listeners process Danish stød: Psycholinguistic studies of acoustically complex syllable-level prosody

-February 17: Benjamin Macaulay, Lund University, Centre for Languages and Literature — Transmission and acquisition in a language revitalization context: a case study of Saaroa
+February 17: Benjamin Macaulay and Jinhee Kwon, Lund University, Centre for Languages and Literature — Transmission and acquisition in a language revitalization context: a case study of Saaroa

-March 3: Åsa Wengelin, University of Gothenburg — TBA
+March 3: Åsa Wengelin, University of Gothenburg — Letting writers speak: Children writing with speech-to-text

-March 17: Maria Rydell, Stockholm University — TBA
+March 17: Maria Rydell, Stockholm University — Performative teaching for migrant students with emergent literacy

-April 14: Anne Beatty-Martínez, University of California, San Diego — TBA
+April 14: Anne Beatty-Martínez, University of California, San Diego — Bilingualism reveals how experience shapes language and the brain

 April 28: Edith Kaan, University of Florida — Language models and L2 processing